-Wuhan Novel Coronavirus Pneumonia may cause China's National College Entrance Examination to be post
+China's National College Entrance Examination to be postponed by Wuhan pneumonia

 The "Wuhan pneumonia" epidemic broke out earlier this year has had a huge impact on China's economy and society.
 The Chinese Ministry of Education and its local education departments have recently issued urgent notices requesting that the reopening of schools to be postponed.
 An important question that follows is, will China's National College Entrance Examination (NCEE), or more commonly known in the country as "gao kao" be affected?
 How would China protect the interests of the NCEE candidates?